naiarako/naiara-korta-martiartu/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Postdoctoral Researcher at University of Bern
+description: Postdoctoral Researcher at University of Bern (she/her)

 profile:
   align: right
   image: naiara_profile.png
   address: >
     <p>Sidlerstrasse 5</p>
-    <p>CH-3012 Bern, Switzerland</p>
+    <p>CH-3012 Bern Switzerland</p>

 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am a postdoctoral researcher in the Biomedical Photonics group at the [Institute of Applied Physics](https://www.iap.unibe.ch/), University of Bern.
+I am interested in the physics of ultrasound wave propagation for medical applications.
+I apply this knowledge to develop methods quantifying mechanical tissue properties, ultimately used to identify pathological tissues.
+So far, my work has focused on diagnosing lesions in the breast, liver, and muscles.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.